amr-turkish/turkish-amr-guidelines/turkish-amr.md

 > _They arrived towards the morning._

 The words `gibi`, `böyle` and `şöyle` have multiple meanings.
-The should be mapped to proper AMR component according to their meanings in the context.
+They should be mapped to proper AMR component according to their meanings in the context.

 ```lisp
 (m / mümkün.01